stain/ro-crate-paper/manuscript.md

 <!--While RO-Crate mainly uses schema.org, we found that JSON-based RO-Crate applications that are largely unaware of JSON-LD still may want to process the `@context` to find Linked Data definitions of unknown properties and types.
 Thus, RO-Crate provides its own versioned JSON-LD context, which has a similar flat list with the mapping from JSON-LD keys to their URI equivalents; for instance, `author` maps to [http://schema.org/author](http://schema.org/author).
 Not reusing the official schema.org context means RO-Crate is also able to map in additional vocabularies where needed, namely the _Portland Common Data Model_ (PCDM) [@pcdm] for repositories and Bioschemas [@bioschemas_2017] for describing computational workflows.-->

-Similarly, rather than relying on implications from `"@type: @id"` annotations in the context, RO-Crate JSON-LD distinguishes explicitly between references to other entities (`{"id": "#alice"}`) and string values (`"Alice"`) - meaning RO-Crate applications can find the corresponding entity without parsing the `@context`.
+Similarly, rather than relying on implications from `"@type": "@id"` annotations in the context, RO-Crate JSON-LD distinguishes explicitly between references to other entities (`{"id": "#alice"}`) and string values (`"Alice"`) - meaning RO-Crate applications can find the corresponding entity without parsing the `@context`.